cyberbotics/webots-doc/reference/uniform.md

 ### Description

 The [Uniform](#uniform) node specifies an uniform named variable.
-Uniform variables are used to communicate with your vertex or fragment shader.
+Uniform variables are used to pass variables to the vertex or fragment shaders defined in the same [ComposedShader](composedshader.md) node.

+The `name` field indicates the uniform variable name.

+The `type` field indicates the uniform variable type.

+The `value` field indicates the uniform variable value.

+### Supported types

+**TODO**